-While there is no legal obligation on schools to inform parents about detentions, the school will always endeavour to do so via telephone call or if this is not possible, an email.
+- 3.3 While there is no legal obligation on schools to inform parents about detentions, the school will always endeavour to do so via text message or an email.
 Detentions will be completed on the day of the offence where possible.
 Parents are not required to give permission for their child to attend a detention.
-Where a student who uses school transport is issued with an after school detention, members of the BASE team or senior staff will escort them home.

-Detentions will run every day from 3.15-4.00pm.
-All detentions will be recorded on Edulink and parents and students are encouraged to keep track of their detention record.

-If a student fails to attend a detention without prior arrangement, they will spend the following day at school in BASE and serve their detention at the end of that day.
+Where a student who uses school transport is issued with an after school detention, members of the BASE team or senior staff will escort them home. - 3.4 Detentions will run every day from 3.15-4.00pm.
+All detentions will be recorded on Edulink and parents and students are encouraged to keep track of their detention record. - 3.5 If a student fails to attend a detention without prior arrangement, they will spend the following day at school in BASE and serve their detention at the end of that day.

-Students may be allowed to work independently e.g. revision for exams.
-Occasionally for some students and for some offences the time might be spent cleaning walls, picking up litter, sweeping pavements, etc.

-During all detentions issued by subject staff, students will be visited by the teacher for a restorative conversation to reinforce expectations and give students a fresh start next lesson.
-Students are encouraged to think carefully about ensuring these conversations go well to avoid escalation of issues.

-Detentions carry a penalty of 5 behaviour points.
+- 3.6 Students may be allowed to work independently e.g. revision for exams.
+Occasionally for some students and for some offences the time might be spent cleaning walls, picking up litter, sweeping pavements, etc. - 3.7 During all detentions issued by subject staff, students will be visited by the teacher for a restorative conversation to reinforce expectations and give students a fresh start next lesson.
+Students are encouraged to think carefully about ensuring these conversations go well to avoid escalation of issues. - 3.8 Detentions carry a penalty of 5 behaviour points.